junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What's it like?
 Your sword?"
 Dean asks.

-"You know, strong, big, long.
-I can ride along.
+"You know, strong, big, this tall."
+Lucifer gestures a height inches above his head as he says.
+"I can ride along.
 And best of all -- it's not very far or very difficult to find."
-Lucifer curls his lips, eyes shifting to Sam, wiggling his eyebrows.
+He curls his lips, eyes shifting to Sam, wiggling his eyebrows.

 "Me."
 Sam takes a sharp breath.